adobe/reactor-releaser/README.md

 npx @adobe/reactor-releaser
 ```

 The releaser tool will ask for any information necessary to release the extension.
-It will fetch available packages from the Reactor API that are available for release.
+Run the command from the directory containing your `extension.json` file.

 ### Command Line Arguments